lwfinger/rtw88/README.md

 ---

 ## Issues 🚨
-Report problems in Issues after you have checked the [FAQ](#faq) at bottom of this README.
+Report problems in Issues after you have checked the [Q&A](#qa) at bottom of this README.

 ⚠️ If you see a line such as: